MustafaYazici1283/MustafaYazici1283/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning: Electric/Electronic.
+- 🌱 I’m currently learning: Electrical/Electronic.
-- 💬 Ask me about: Electric.
+- 💬 Ask me about: Electrical.
 - 📫 How to reach me: Instagram.
 - 😄 Pronouns: He/him.